jacwynn/divinedelectables.com/README.md

 -  **Next.js**: Utilized for static site generation.
 -  **Tailwind CSS**: For rapid, utility-first UI development.
 -  **React Spring**: Provides practical animations to make the site more interactive and dynamic.
+-  **React Hook Form**: A form handling library used for forms in the application.

 If the project grows and requires dynamic features: